Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Basic Procurement Policy

-1. Optimum Global Procurement
+1. Globally Optimized Procurement

-We procure best raw materials, products, and equipment fairly from a global perspective while considering cost, quality, technology, and production.
-We also welcome proposals from suppliers for new technologies and methods and new products.
+We procure the optimum raw materials, products, and equipment fairly from a global perspective, taking into consideration cost, quality, technology, and production.

-2. Mutual Growth Based on Mutual Trust
+2. Mutual Development Based on Mutual Trust

 Toyoda Gosei has set activity norms as guidelines for initiatives that should be made for the SDGs and other social issues, and shared them with suppliers in carrying out activities.
-We also aim to ensure complete legal compliance and confidentiality in corporate activities, including our supply chain.

 Our Supply Chain

-Global Collaboration
+Enhancing Global Collaboration

-Business With New Suppliers
+Business with New Suppliers

-In addition to QCD assessments at the start of new business dealings, we also check the status of the other party’s management activities based on their level of support for our sustainability guidelines and other factors, to manage risks starting from our first transactions.
+We have an entry form on our website for open dialogue regarding new proposals and business dealings.
+In addition to SQDC assessments at the start of new business dealings, we also check the status of the other party’s management activities based on their level of support for our sustainability guidelines and other factors, to manage risks starting from our first transactions.
+At the same time, together with the signing of contracts and memorandums of understanding, we explain the various guidelines that Toyoda Gosei has developed and seek their understanding.

 New Supplier Assessment